Here are some of the projects I’ve been involved with.

 River Teeth: A Journal of Nonfiction Narrative

-- As managing editor, guided publication of River Teeth: A Journal of Nonfiction Narrative issues 16.2 and 17.1.
-Duties included securing publishing agreements and other author communications, working with outside contractors including a copyeditor and graphic designers, communicating and preparing specs for printer, uploading files to Kindle, Project Muse and other electronic services, and supervising distribution of issues by mail to subscribers.
+- As managing editor, guided publication of River Teeth: A Journal of Nonfiction Narrative issues 16.2 – 19.1 (two volumes per year).
+Duties included securing publishing agreements and other author communications, working with outside contractors including a copyeditor and graphic designer, communicating and preparing specs for printer, uploading files to Kindle, Project Muse and other electronic services, and supervising distribution of issues by mail to subscribers.

 - Provided administrative support for the annual literary nonfiction book contest by preparing semi-finalist manuscripts for editors and final judges, answering entrant questions, announcing winners and semi-finalists on various media channels, monitoring Submittable service, issuing checks, depositing payments, preparing contracts and reports.